hmatuschek/qdmr/README.md

   * If you find any bugs or have suggestions to improve qdmr, consider [opening an issue](https://github.com/hmatuschek/qdmr/issues/new) or participate in one of the [discussions](https://github.com/hmatuschek/qdmr/discussions).
   * There is also a *Matrix* chat at [#qdmr:darc.de](https://matrix.to/#/#qdmr:darc.de).
+  * You can also follow me at [mastodon](https://mastodon.radio/@dm3mat), where I usually announce new releases.

 ## Releases
 <a href="https://repology.org/project/qdmr/versions">